Hiroreco/enreco-archive/recap-data/glossary/weapons/revelations/burning-phoenix-entry.md

 ## Overview

 **Burning Phoenix** takes the form of a one-handed sword and a shield.
-Orange and turquoise colors the weapon's design - strangely reminiscent of the feathers Tanakisha Karia wears.
+The weapon's design, with its orange and turquoise colors, is strangely reminiscent of the feathers worn by Tanakisha Karia.

 ## Details

-When used, Burning Phoenix launches a fiery attack towards her enemies before shortly erupting into a brilliant blaze, turning any stains caught in the crossfire into ashes.
+When used, Burning Phoenix launches a fiery attack towards her enemies, then shortly erupts into a brilliant blaze, turning any stains caught in the crossfire into ashes.

-Though Karia, Shakira to most, awoke without her memories it does not impede her ability to fight the Stains.
-Rather, a burning righteousness remains steadfast in this phoenix's heart as she raises her sword and shield in oath as a knight to defend the beautiful Lesbi, oh, ahem, the shining Kingdom of Libestal!
+Though Karia, known as Shakira to most, awoke without her memories, it does not impede her ability to fight the Stains.
+Rather, a burning righteousness remains steadfast in this phoenix's heart as she raises her sword and shield with an oath as a knight to defend the beautiful Lesbi, oh, ahem, the shining Kingdom of Libestal!
 (Lesbians included, of course).

 [What son?
 There is no son](#embed:https://youtu.be/3cr3DLpyB60?t=13486)